cmayen/dotfiles-min/README.md

 # spin up the devpod in the folder
 devpod up $new_pod_name --ide none --dotfiles git@github.com:$dotfiles_repo

-# ssh into the pod
+# output the devpod is ready and example ssh command
 echo "DevPod: $new_pod_name Ready" echo "To Connect: ssh $new_pod_name.devpod"
 ```

-#### Connect to the devcontainer
+### Connect to the devcontainer

 ```
 ssh $new_pod_name.devpod
 ```

-#### Finish github setup
+### Finish github setup

 The first login will prompt for the user and email of the used id_ed25519 github key owner.
-If this isn't handled right away, we will have to do it later when trying to commit.
+If this isn't handled right away, we will have to setup git config later when actively trying to commit.

 ```
 u@ubuntu:~$ ssh devenv.devpod